- Discover Nunavut’s capital city, Iqaluit

 *This sample itinerary is a good overview, but not exact.
-We have nearly 20-years of experience adapting day-to-day agendas to meet the interests of guests and local conditions.
+We have over 20-years of experience adapting day-to-day agendas to meet the interests of guests and local conditions.
 Excursions and activities may be delivered on different days.

 Upon arrival in Iqaluit, you will be met by your Arctic Kingdom guide and transferred to your hotel.
 In the afternoon, enjoy an in-depth guided tour of Iqaluit and the nearby community of Apex and visit a variety of Iqaluit’s attractions and highlights.
 This may include the Nunatta Sunakkutaangit Museum, Unikkaarvik Visitor Centre, the original Hudson's Bay Company Trading Post and more.

 Your Arctic Kingdom guide will meet you at the hotel and drive you to Sylvia Grinnell Territorial Park for a hike along the Sylvia Grinnell River.
 Don’t forget your camera and keep your eyes open for wildlife.
 A packed lunch will be provided.
 The park is an excellent hiking location for viewing the beautiful scenery, wildlife and flora of the eastern arctic region.
 Hiking routes through the park vary in length and level of difficulty, from easy to challenging.
 The well-travelled River Valley route passes through birding areas and the park’s coastal landscape.
 The terrain varies from gravel roadway to uneven tundra and boulder fields.
 The Hilltops and Meadows route allows hikers to experience tundra meadows, bedrock outcrops and unobstructed views of the surrounding region from several highpoints in the park.
 This route is considered a hike over uneven ground with some steep elevations.
 It has trail markers to aid in navigation around sensitive environments.
 Hikers are encouraged to take side trips from each of the main routes.

 Interested in fishing for Arctic char at the river?
 Let us know in advance and Arctic Kingdom will provide a license and tackle for the hike.

 - Round-trip flights from Ottawa, ON to Iqaluit, NU